gentcod/do-nginx-app/README.md

 # do-nginx-app

-A action helps you initialize a Nginx server on a Virtual Machine by simply setting up environment variables.
+A action helps you initialize a Nginx proxied web server on a Virtual Machine by simply setting up environment variables.

 ## Inputs